siruguri/railsschool-catchup-ruby/level1/v2/homework/homework.10.md

 # List of Programs

-1. Counting the number of lines
+1. Counting the number of lines in a file
+1. Same as the above, but with a method
+1. Reading the contents of a directory